anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 This post is for those of us who cringe at the very thought of self-promotion and sharing ideas online.
 If, by the end of this read, you find yourself more at ease with the idea of posting and sharing online, then I consider this blog post a success—even if it changes just one person's perspective.

-Much of the content in this post draws inspiration from Austin Kleon's insightful book, <a href = "https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?crid=YM6GI67DH5GJ&keywords=Show+your+work&qid=1702854935&sprefix=show+your+work%2Caps%2C126&sr=8-1"  target="_blank">"Show Your Work."</a> I highly recommend giving it a read; it's a brief yet impactful book that you can easily finish in a day.
+Much of the content in this post draws inspiration from Austin Kleon's insightful book, ["Show Your Work."](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?crid=YM6GI67DH5GJ&keywords=Show+your+work&qid=1702854935&sprefix=show+your+work%2Caps%2C126&sr=8-1){:target="_blank"} I highly recommend giving it a read; it's a brief yet impactful book that you can easily finish in a day.

 ## Pondering Before Posting: